strategineer/personal-website/content/books/2024-06-26/index.md

 Le Guin's Lavinia is not a story told straight.
 At the start of the novel, Vergil, the poet, appears before Lavinia as a spirit and speaks with her at length.
 Lavinia quickly becomes aware of her future as told by Vergil.

 Lavinia also becomes aware of her own existence as a fictional character but also recognizes that Vergil didn't write much about her, leaving her with some semblance of free will.
-The same can't be said for her husband Aeneas because the main character of Vergil's poem.
+The same can't be said for her husband Aeneas because he's the main character in Vergil's poem.

 It's meta, it's weird.